Forceflow/Ambiance_TSP/README.md

 ## Ambiance_TSP
-A traveling salesman problem based on the song [_Ambiance, Ambiance_](https://www.youtube.com/watch?v=EqdQyoAUQZ0) by [Sam Gooris](https://nl.wikipedia.org/wiki/Sam_Gooris).
+A Traveling Salesman problem based on the song [_Ambiance, Ambiance_](https://www.youtube.com/watch?v=EqdQyoAUQZ0) by [Sam Gooris](https://nl.wikipedia.org/wiki/Sam_Gooris).

 ## Problem description
 In 2013, Belgian songsmith [Sam Gooris](https://nl.wikipedia.org/wiki/Sam_Gooris) rocked the charts with his dance hit [_Ambiance, Ambiance_](https://www.youtube.com/watch?v=EqdQyoAUQZ0).

 During the [Nerdland Science Podcast](www.nerdland.be), whilst discussing the news that [amoeba had been succesfully used in problem-solving](https://phys.org/news/2018-12-amoeba-approximate-solutions-np-hard-problem.html), we looked at the [lyrics](https://muzikum.eu/en/123-173-5017/sam-gooris/ambiance-lyrics.html) of this song.
 In his anthem, Mr. Gooris eloquently describes how he visits several Belgian villages and cities in order to engage in rhyming party-related activities.
 However, the order in which he visits these locations is far from optimal.
 [Bart Van Peer](https://twitter.com/zebbedeusje) posed the question: **_What if Mr. Gooris could rearrange his travel itinerary (and, subsequently, his lyrics) to allow for an optimal usage of his time and mileage?_**

-This is a classic example of a [Traveling Salesman](https://en.wikipedia.org/wiki/Travelling_salesman_problem) problem, a well-known problem in Computer Sciences which is NP-hard, which means that the worst-case running time of any problem-solving technique will increase superpolynomially with the number of cities.
-In this example, Mr. Gooris visits 26 locations in this order:
+This is a classic example of a [Traveling Salesman](https://en.wikipedia.org/wiki/Travelling_salesman_problem) problem, a well-known problem in Computer Sciences which is [NP-hard](https://en.wikipedia.org/wiki/NP-hardness), which means that the worst-case running time of any problem-solving technique will increase [superpolynomially](https://en.wikipedia.org/wiki/Time_complexity#Polynomial_time) with the number of cities.
+In this instance, Mr. Gooris visits 26 locations in the following order, derived from the lyrics:

 ```
 Mal -> Ghent -> Leest -> Peer -> As -> Tielt -> Lot -> Puurs -> Lint -> Heist -> Reet -> Bree -> Schriek -> Geel -> Leut -> Doel -> Duffel -> Sinaai -> Vorst -> Niel -> Bere* -> Gits -> Boom -> Haacht -> Mal